Experiment with milk, dyes, and liquid soap!

 FAQ and troubleshooting

 Yes, feel free to use the food coloring you have at home!
 If a coloring is very viscous, use water to dilute it to a suitable consistency; if a coloring is powdered, prepare an aqueous solution.

 Since some food colorings dissolve poorly in water, their commercial forms may contain surface active agents, sometimes even soap, to improve their solubility.
 Unfortunately, such colorings won’t work for this experiment: if you add them to your milk, the other food colorings will “scatter” immediately.
 Test various colorings to figure out which ones are suitable for the experiment.

 Yes, in principle.
 However, the result will look slightly different because milk and water have different physical and chemical properties.

 Actually, the main reason we recommend using milk is to make the experiment more visually appealing.
 Compared to colorless water, vibrant colorings on a white background look much more spectacular.

-Apply some drops of coloring to the milk’s surface.
+Apply several drops of dye to the milk’s surface.

-Liquid soap “runs” along the milk surface very fast, taking the coloring with it.
+The liquid soap “runs” along the milk’s surface very fast, dragging the dyes along with it.

 Try adding a drop of liquid soap.

 The soap spreads to form a thin film over the surface of the milk, creating stunning patterns in the dye.

 Dispose of solid waste together with household garbage.
 Pour solutions down the sink.
 Wash with an excess of water.

 What is the role of soap in this experiment?

 As soon as the soap touches the milk, it starts to spread, and soon a very thin film of soap develops on the milk’s surface.
 The soap causes the colors to spread along with it, which produces the beautiful effect you see.

 Soap is a tricky substance.
 Its molecules consist of two parts: a hydrophilic (water-loving) "head" that is strongly attracted to water, and a hydrophobic (water-fearing) "tail" that doesn't like water at all.

 When soap is added to water (or milk), its molecules arrange themselves so that their heads are in the water while their tails are not.
 We can observe this process as the formation of a film on the surface of the liquid.